General architectural overview

 Payload/agent templates

 Within the Command and Control (C2) framework, a variety of templates for different agents exist.
 These templates include executable files (.exe), dynamic link libraries (.dll), and shellcode, each encapsulating the core functionalities of an agent.
 When a user requests the creation of a new agent, they specify the type of agent (such as a 64-bit executable) and an existing listener to which the agent will connect.
-The agent is then generated from the selected template by embedding additional configuration details and shellcodes into it.
+The agent is then generated from the selected template by embedding additional configuration details and listener executable code into it.
 The final binary, a synthesis of the template and custom configurations, is subsequently provided to the user.

 What is implanted into generated agent